 You can easily keep tie-dye Crocs from peeling by applying several layers of acrylic sealer and keeping them away from direct sunlight and extreme heat.

 Contacting Crocs’ customer service is also worth a shot.
-If seeing peeling Crocs is frustrating, you may want to buy basic-colored Classic Clogs in the future instead.
+If you find peeling Crocs frustrating, consider buying basic-colored Classic Clogs in the future.

 Here are all the methods of keeping tie-dye Crocs from peeling, explained further: